Write Once, Mage Everywhere: Zero-Boilerplate Build Tooling for Go.

 |

-MAGE-X revolutionizes Go build automation with TRUE zero-boilerplate.
+MAGE-X revolutionizes Go build tooling with TRUE zero-boilerplate.
 Unlike traditional Mage which requires writing wrapper functions, MAGE-X provides all commands instantly through the magex binary.

 - Truly Zero-Configuration